-- Hydric Soils/Wetlands
+- Wetlands

-- Aguifer Recharge Soils
+- Hydric Soils

 - Land Clearing and Landscape Requirements

 - Protected Species

-The subject parcel contains mapped hydric soils.
+The subject parcel contains mapped National Wetland Inventory (NWI) wetlands, SJRWMD wetlands, and hydric soils; indicators that wetlands may be present on the property.
 A wetland delineation will be required prior to any land clearing activities or building permit application submittal.
 Per Section 62-3694(c)(2), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
 The preceding limitation of one dwelling unit per five (5) acres within wetlands may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total property.
-Any permitted wetland impacts must meet the requirements of Sections 62-3694(e), including avoidance of impacts, and will require mitigation in accordance with 62-3696.
+Any permitted wetland impacts must meet the requirements of Sections 62-3694(e), including avoidance of impacts, and will require mitigation in accordance with Section 62-3696.